-1. Do not take any aspirin or aspirin-containing products for at least 3 weeks prior to your surgery.
+1. Do not take any aspirin or aspirin-containing products for at least 3 weeks prior to your surgery (unless prescribed by your Internist or Cardiologist).
 Aspirin thins the blood.
 Also, do not take other anti-inflammatory pills, headache and cold remedies, or Alka-Seltzer.
 If your physician recommended that you take the aspirin, please check with him/her before stopping your medication.
 Please take Tylenol for a headache or pain.
 In addition, if you take high doses of Vitamin E, please stop it at least 14 days before the procedure.
-Coumadin, only if your doctor approves, should be discontinued 3 days before surgery.
+Coumadin, only if your Cardiologist approves, should be discontinued 3 days before surgery.

 2. If you require antibiotic prophylaxis before dental procedures or other surgery, take your first dose of antibiotics 1 hour before coming to the office for your Mohs surgery.
 If you do not have a prescription at home, be sure to call us at least 3 days in advance of your surgery date so that a pharmacy can be called.